 According to the New York Post, Rochester seems to be a “grim and depressing” place to live.
 But anyone who loves the Flower City will tell you otherwise — even when it’s covered with that ubiquitous lake effect snow.
 Although people over the age of 55 are at least four times more likely to suffer a heart-related injury when shoveling the white stuff, many Rochesterians feel the harsh winters are well worth staying for.

 Despite the cold and ice, there’s something magical about spending the holidays here.
+Although the holidays are a stressful time and Americans, on average, argue 19 times per month, there are plenty of fun activities that can actually strenghen releationships.
 And if you’re stumped on how to celebrate the season, there are plenty of events and activities that can help you appreciate what the city has to offer.

 ROC Holiday Village